 My first goal this year is learning how to build digital products.
 From prototype to launch.
 Building as little as possible, as scalable as possible.
 This might look like a template, a course, an e-book.
 I have no idea.
 All I know is that I'm taking steps towards passive income so I can spend time off-grid and traveling.

-I see myself in 3 years traveling more and working less.
-The goal is not to stop working because I really love what I do, the goal is falling in love with it so deeply that it gives me the income and time to travel.
+I see myself in three years traveling more and working less.
+The goal is not to stop working because I truly love what I do, the goal is falling in love with it so deeply that it gives me the income and time to travel.
 A mindful approach to business, from the place of my desires for freedom.

-One of my biggest desires with this blog is to inspire people to fuck-off from the 9 to 5 system/mentality and understand that they can do absolutely anything if they put their mind and heart into it.
-That you build your dream job and your dream job gives you freedom.
+My biggest desires with this blog is to inspire people to understand that they can do absolutely anything if they put their mind and heart into it.
+That we are the creators of our own universe, and that universe is infinite.

-Thank you for reading me, I find it incredible that someone is out there reading these thoughts and resonating with them <3
+Thank you for reading, I find it incredible that someone is out there reading these thoughts and resonating with them <3